 Hilton London Metropole, London.
 Tue 28 Apr 2015

-against the exploitation of workers, mainly migrants, in portering and household services.
+against the exploitation of workers, mainly migrants, in portering and

-abusive treatment by management, who fail to treat them as human beings, saying
+and abusive treatment by management, who fail to treat them as human

-the exploitation of workers in luxury hotels, outsourced to
+explained the exploitation of workers in luxury hotels, outsourced to

 Holloway protest for Yarl's Wood protester Anna